silently/wsmock/examples/chat/README.md

 ## wsmock aside

-The `examples/chat` folder is a copy of `https://github.com/gorilla/websocket/tree/master/examples/chat` with a few added tests to showcase how wsmock can be used.
+The `examples/chat` folder is a copy of `https://github.com/gorilla/websocket/tree/master/examples/chat` with a few changes (in `client.go`) and added tests to showcase how wsmock can be used.

 As explained in wsmock documentation, Gorilla `websocket.Conn` type in `client.go` has been replaced by an interface, allowing mocks to be passed in place within tests.
 We have also created a `runClient` function to encapsulate client creation and its read/write pump loops.